The Mother of Us All

 The Mother of Us All is a two-act opera composed by Virgil Thomson to a libretto by Gertrude Stein.
 Thomson and Stein met in 1945 to begin the writing process, almost twenty years after their first collaborative project, the opera Four Saints in Three Acts.
 Stein wrote the libretto in the winter of 1945–46 before sending it to Thomson in March.
 After Stein's death in July, Thomson began working on the score, which he finished within just a few months.
 The opera centers around Susan B. Anthony, one of the major figures in the fight for women's suffrage in the United States, with a supporting cast of characters both fictional and based on other historical figures.
 Thomson famously described the work as a "pageant".
+It premiered on 7 May 1947 at Columbia University.

 Composition

 According to experts, Gertrude Stein's exploration of rhythm and repetition within her writing lent itself to a musical setting.
 Both her libretto and Thomson's orchestration were highly idiomatic, matching patriotic dialogue with "hymns, marches, patriotic airs, and parlor songs" in order to emulate the atmosphere of America's 19th century political scene.
 Scholars claim that these folk influences are what mark Thomson's score as acutely American.
 Contrary to Four Saints in Three Acts, the focus of The Mother of Us All was on distinctly characterizing each political player—Thomson gave each a particular musical identity through his melody and orchestration.
 "Some characters are associated with specific instruments, most noticeably Susan B., who is associated with trumpets and strings, but also Angel Moore with the harp, and Daniel Webster with horns."
 Susan's trumpet melodies are "possibly meant to convey her militant dedication to her cause," and the character of Angel Moore, being a literal angel, is accompanied with the instrument most often associate with heaven.
 Though he still worked within a traditional tonal framework, Thomson was highly influenced by serialism and other contemporary musical ideas.
 The opera's duration is around 103 minutes.